leandrovianna/svm_image_classification/README.md

 # Image Classification

-Image Classification using Histogram of Gradients (HOG) and Support Vector Machines (SVM).
+Image Classification using Histogram of Oriented Gradients (HOG) and Support Vector Machines (SVM).
 This code is for learning purposes.
 Using HOG and SVM implementations from OpenCV and Python.